jerbeario/Topics-In-Scientific-Computing/README.md

 blatantly copy as that will be in breach of the university code of conduct.

-You are wellcome to use my codes for inspiration, but beware of plagiarism.
+You are welcome to use my codes for inspiration, but beware of plagiarism.